 Integrating Key Material URs Into Your Code

-You can incorporate URs into your own code using bc-ur for C++ or through conversions of that library to other languages such as Java and Swift.
+You can incorporate URs into your own code using a variety of UR libraries:

 UR Libraries